Elmostafa01/Scrape_Pool_BOT/README.md

-Ｓｃｒａｐｅ_Ｐｏｏｌ_ＢＯＴ
+**Scraping Pool BOT**

-This BOT sends you an SMS after logging in and scraping the '1337' page looking for a table.
+Scraping Pool BOT is a Node.js-based script that logs in to a website and scrapes a specific page looking for a table.
+It sends an SMS to notify the user after successfully scraping the page.

-【﻿Ｉｎｓｔａｌｌａｔｉｏｎ】
+**Installation**
+To use this bot, follow these steps:

-Create a Twilio account: Go to https://www.twilio.com/fr/sms and create an account.
+1. Create a Twilio account: Go to https://www.twilio.com/fr/sms and create an account.
-Install the necessary packages: Run the following commands to install Puppeteer and Twilio.
+2. Install the necessary packages: Run the following commands to install Puppeteer and Twilio.

-Copy code:

 npm install puppeteer

-npm install Twilio
+npm install twilio

-【﻿Ｃｏｎｆｉｇｕｒａｔｉｏｎ】
+**Configuration**

-Replace the XXXXXXXXXXX string with your Twilio account information, and enter your email and password where indicated in the code.
+To configure the bot, replace the XXXXXXXXXXX string with your Twilio account information, and enter your email and password where indicated in the code.

-【﻿Ｎｏｔｅ】
+**Note**

-This bot was created for educational purposes only :) , Feel free to fork the code and modify it to fit your needs.
-For example, if you do not want to use the Twilio API, you can try another service. ~ ELM
+This bot was created for educational purposes only.
+Feel free to fork the code and modify it to fit your needs.
+For example, if you do not want to use the Twilio API, you can try another service.

+~ ELM